RaghavKripasthya/cloud-minions/Get Started with Google Workspace Tools Challenge Lab /Get Started with Google Workspace Tools Challenge Lab.md

 2. In the `General` tab, scroll down to the `Signature` section and click `Create New`.

-3. Give this signature `quickgcplab` name, then click `Create`.
+3. Give this signature `cloudminionsGCP` name, then click `Create`.

-4. In the Signature defaults section, use the dropdown menu under `For New Emails Use` and select `quickgcplab`.
+4. In the Signature defaults section, use the dropdown menu under `For New Emails Use` and select `cloudminionGCP`.

 * Paste the following